griefersutherland/pimptune/README.md

 ## Smallstep CA Integration

-SCEPTune communicates with `step-ca` using Smallstep's provisioner JWT authentication scheme.
+PIMPTune communicates with `step-ca` using Smallstep's provisioner JWT authentication scheme.
 For each new certificate:

 1. A short-lived JWT is constructed, signed with the provisioner's JWK private key.
 The JWT includes the device's Subject Alternative Names and a SHA-256 fingerprint of the public key from the CSR.
 2. The JWT is submitted to  `step-ca`'s sign endpoint alongside the CSR.